-The Disability Support Program, or the Americans with Disabilities Act (ADA) Program, is coordinated by the assistant director of academic support.
-The assistant director serves as the liaison between students, faculty and administration, advocating fair and reasonable student accommodations.
+The Student Access Program, which supports the Americans with Disabilities Act (ADA) Program, is coordinated by the assistant director of academic support.
+They serve as the liaison between students, faculty and administration, advocating fair and reasonable student accommodations.
+Services for the Student Access Program can be found on the fourth floor of RAS, within the Student Success Center.